daveyegh/daveyegh/README.md

 - 👋 Hi, I’m @daveyegh
 - 👀 Coding, Books, Gym, Business
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Node.js Backend Development
-- 📫 How to reach me TG: @coderokdavid
+- 📫 How to reach me TG: @DavidYeghiazaryan

 <!---
 daveyegh/daveyegh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.